gitbls/sdm/Docs/Plugins.md

 There are a couple of plugin ordering issues to be aware of.
 * The `user` plugin(s) should be the first plugin.
 Several other plugins expect this.
-* The `cryptroot` plugin must be after the graphics plugin in order to properly manage boot behavior during the encryption process
+* The `cryptroot` plugin must be after the `graphics` plugin and the `raspiconfig` plugin setting `boot_behavior` in order to properly manage boot behavior during the encryption process
 * The `boot_behavior` final setting is order-sensitive.
 The last modification wins.
   * During the post-install phase, if `--plugin graphics` is used, the `graphics` plugin will set the boot behavior.
 If the `graphics` plugin is not used, this will run automatically at the end of the post-install phase.
     * If the display manager is lightdm, `boot_behavior` is set: B3 or B4 per the `--autologin` switch